Greece - Data Protection Overview

 - large scale systematic processing of personal data concerning health and public health for public interest purposes as is the introduction and use of electronic prescription systems and the introduction and use of electronic health records or electronic health cards;

-- large scale systematic processing of personal data with the purpose of introducing, organising, providing, and monitoring the use of electronic government services;
+- large scale systematic processing of personal data with the purpose of introducing, organizing, providing, and monitoring the use of electronic government services;

 - large scale processing of special categories of personal data referred to in Article 9(1) of the GDPR, including genetic data and biometric data for the purpose of uniquely identifying a natural person, and of personal data referred to in Article 10 of the GDPR;